-The golden city of Vienna developed from Roman settlements into a Medieval and Baroque city and the historic centre is rich in Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks, and this is why is is classified as a UNESCO-site.
+The golden city of Vienna developed from Roman settlements into a Medieval and Baroque city.
+The historic centre is rich in Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks, and this is why is is classified as a World Heritage Site.

 Architecture do take up a lot of the city’s charm.
+Like the so cool Wiener Secession, where artists like Klimt came.
 Besides the Baroque, the Jugendstil (Art Nouveau), the Secession, and the early Modern Movement can be seen.

-There are so many fantastic museums in Vienna, that I have to go back with my museumgroup and write a museum guide.
+Vienna is full of so many fantastic museums, that I have to go back with my museumgroup and write a museum guide.
 Kunsthistoriches Museums has a huge antique collection with a fantastic Amazonian sarcophagus, but also paintings by Titian, Rubens, Van Dyck, Dürer, Rembrandt and Vermeer!
-Remebe to see the Kunstkammer with strange and Baroque nick-nack for people with too much money.
+Remember to see the Kunstkammer with strange and Baroque nick-knack for people with too much money.

 The Belvedere Museum is also a must with its extraordinary collection of Gustav Klimt including “The Kiss” among other masterpieces.